franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_guarantees.md

 [source: Correctness and Fairness of Tendermint-core Blockchains](https://eprint.iacr.org/2018/574.pdf)

-- Fairness around the way rewards are distributed
+- Fairness around the way rewards are distributed.
-- Fairness around selection of voting committees
+- Fairness around selection of voting committees.

 ---

 ### Fairness around the way rewards are distributed

-Properties for characterizing the fairness of a reward mechanism
+Properties for characterizing the fairness of a reward mechanism.

-1. For each block in the blockchain, all correct validators for that block have a reward parameter equal to 1
+1. For each block in the blockchain, all correct validators for that block have a reward parameter equal to 1.
 2. For each block in the blockchain, all faulty validators and the processes that are not validators should have a reward parameter for that block equal to 0.
-3. A process gets a reward for a block if and only if it has a reward parameter for that block equal to 1
+3. A process gets a reward for a block if and only if it has a reward parameter for that block equal to 1.
     - 3') There exists a height H such that for a block in the blockchain at height H0 > H a process gets a reward for that block if and only if it has a reward parameter for that block equal to 1.

 Definition:
 - A reward mechanism is fair if it satisfies the conditions 1, 2 and 3.
-- A reward mechanism is eventually fair if it satisfies the conditions 1, 2 and 3’
+- A reward mechanism is eventually fair if it satisfies the conditions 1, 2 and 3’.

 ---